Prerequisites

 Once your OVH cluster is online, you can manage it directly from the Ankra dashboard:- Scale workers - go to Cluster Settings → General to scale worker nodes up or down

-- Upgrade Kubernetes — upgrade the k3s version from cluster settings
+- Upgrade Kubernetes - upgrade the Kubernetes version from cluster settings

 - Deprovision - delete the cluster and all OVH resources from the Danger Zone in cluster settings